PDF Tools

 Are free PDF merging tools safe to use?

-Browser-based tools that process files locally (using JavaScript and libraries like pdf-lib in your browser) are very safe — your files never leave your device.
+Browser-based tools that process files locally are very safe — your files never leave your device.
 Cloud-based tools that upload your files to a server carry more risk for sensitive documents.
 Always check whether a tool processes files locally or uploads them.

 What is PDFsam and is it really free?

-PDFsam Basic is a free, open-source desktop application for Windows, Mac, and Linux that can merge, split, rotate, and rearrange PDF pages.
+PDFsam Basic is a free, open-source desktop application for Windows, Mac, and Linux.
 The basic version is genuinely free with no trial period.
-PDFsam Enhanced is a paid version with additional features.
-For most users, the free Basic version is sufficient.
+PDFsam Enhanced is a paid version with additional features — for most users, the free Basic version is sufficient.

 Can I merge password-protected PDFs?

-Merging encrypted or password-protected PDFs requires knowing the password to unlock them first.
+Merging encrypted PDFs requires knowing the password to unlock them first.
 Some tools prompt for the password during the merge process.
-Browser-based tools using pdf-lib can attempt to load encrypted PDFs, but if they are encrypted with permissions restrictions rather than just an open password, copying pages may be blocked by the PDF itself.
+Browser-based tools using pdf-lib can attempt to load encrypted PDFs, but permission-restricted PDFs may block page copying.